Skip to Content

 I ordered my chile pepper paste from Amazon here.
 The brand name is Tutto Calabria.

-They are spicy and earthy and brought so much flavor to the dish!
-I highly recommend you getting your hands on this amazing condiment.
+They are spicy and earthy and bring so much flavor to the dish!
+I highly recommend you get your hands on this amazing condiment.

 pork-ragu-beyondthebayoublog-com-2-7128154